HVAC Education, Indoor Air Quality, Carbon Monoxide Detectors

 How do you know what you're hearing is a carbon monoxide alert?
 A carbon monoxide alarm emits a loud, continuous, beeping sound that is designed to alert you to the presence of carbon monoxide gas in your home.
 The beeps are typically short, high-pitched, and repeated in a pattern, such as four quick beeps followed by a pause, then repeating.
 This distinctive sound is meant to grab attention, even during sleep, to ensure you can evacuate the area immediately.
 It’s crucial to differentiate this sound from the low-battery chirp, which is usually a single beep at longer intervals.

 Yes, a carbon monoxide (CO) detector will sound continuously when it detects dangerous levels of carbon monoxide in your home.
 The alarm typically emits a series of loud, high-pitched beeps in a repeated pattern until the CO levels drop or the detector is reset.
-The continuous beeping is designed to grab attention and alert occupants to the immediate danger so they can evacuate.
+The continuous beeping of a carbon monoxide detector going off is designed to grab attention and alert occupants to the immediate danger so they can evacuate.

 1. Do not ignore the alarm.
 Assume it is working properly and there are unsafe levels of carbon monoxide in your home.